agardnerIT/site/_posts/2018/2018-03-24-migrate-digitalocean-wordpress-droplet.md

 categories: [backup, restore, tutorial, wordpress, digitalocean]
 ---

-This tutorial will guide you through how to backup, rebuild a DigitalOcean droplet, setup SSL encryption and restore a WordPress site in under 5 minutes…
+This tutorial will guide you through how to backup, rebuild a DigitalOcean droplet, setup SSL encryption and restore a WordPress site in under 5 minutes...

 ## Prerequisites